Valuing Medical malpractice claims

 - Past and future medication

 Items of past damages are the easiest to calculate, because there are bills or receipts.
 For items of damage in the future, it is obviously a little more difficult because no one can be certain of the future.
 New technology or advances in medical techniques may make a planned surgery obsolete.
-Or, healthcare costs may skyrocket above inflation, rendering these costs more expensive than planned.
-In catastrophic cases, lawyers will hire economists to help determine the present day value of a lifetime of care.
-This will allow smart victims to invest money wisely and grow it so that it will provide them with future care.
+Or, health care costs may skyrocket above inflation, rendering these costs more expensive than planned.
+In catastrophic cases, smart counsel will hire an economist to help determine the present day value and the true value of a lifetime of care.
+This will allow smart victims to invest money wisely and grow it so that it will provide them with future care and security.

 Non-economic damages are things that cannot be exactly calculated.
 Maryland non-economic damages include things like past and future pain, suffering, mental anguish, disfigurement and inconvenience.
 It is extremely difficult to know how any particular judge, jury, defense lawyer or insurance adjuster is going to value non-economic damages.
-Lawyers should look to recent settlements and verdicts for similar types of cases for guidance.
+Lawyers should look to recent settlements and verdicts for similar types of cases for guidance (provided above).

 The cap is a little different in a wrongful death case, where the medical negligence caused the death of the victim.
 In that situation, one or more people may bring a claim on the victim’s behalf and in their own right as wrongful death beneficiaries.
 The total cap for medical malpractice wrongful death cases occurring in 2012 is $887,500.00.